 The inactive ingredients in a generic, though, must be considered safe by the FDA.

 Generic drugs may also have a different expiration date than brand-name drugs.
-But even so, the generic must keep its effectiveness until its expiration date, just as required of a brand-name product.
+But even so, the generic must keep its effectiveness until its expiration date, just like a brand-name product.